chrisdalen/IDATA2305---Operating-Systems/Assignment 3/README.md

 while Mona was in charge of the FCFS algorithm.
 Chris also created the `Process` class and the `CpuScheduler` class, but we each created our own methods within that class for our respective algorithms.
+Mona also created a simple menu system to choose which algorithm to run.

 ## How to Run